Rex Connor: Whitlam government

 Connor's economic nationalism was popular with the Labor rank-and-file, and the 1973 oil crisis seemed to many to be a vindication of his views.
 After the 1974 election he topped the Caucus ballot for the second Whitlam ministry.
 But the flood of petrodollars which accompanied the energy crisis proved to be Connor's undoing.

 During 1974 Connor sought to bypass the usual loan raising processes and raise money in the Middle East through an intermediary, a mysterious Pakistani banker called Tirath Khemlani.
 Because of strong opposition from the Treasury and the Attorney-General's Department about the legality of the loan (and about Khemlani's general bona fides), Cabinet decided in May 1975 that only the Treasurer, not Connor, was authorised to negotiate foreign loans in the name of the Australian government.
 Nevertheless, Connor went on negotiating through Khemlani for a huge petrodollar loan for his various development projects, confident that if he succeeded no-one would blame him, and if he failed no-one would know.

 The Opposition proclaimed the Loans Affair a "reprehensible circumstance", which justified the blocking of supply in the Senate, leading to the dismissal of the Whitlam government a few weeks later by Governor-General, Sir John Kerr.

 The journalist Paul Kelly wrote in his book November 1975: "It was the national interest that drove Rex Connor.
 He can be criticised for his naivety and poor judgement.
 But there is no charge against Connor's integrity...
 The Opposition implied in the lobbies that ministers were chasing personal gain.
 There is no evidence for this."
 Nevertheless, by the time Labor returned to office in 1983, Connor's economic nationalism and dreams of massive state investment in energy projects had been totally rejected.

-Later years
+Personal life

+In 1931, Connor married Grace Searl, with whom he had three sons.
+He was widowed in April 1977 a few months before his own death.